samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ## Core Gradual Typing

+##### Gradual typing for functional languages.
-##### Jeremy G. Siek and Walid Taha.
-Gradual typing for functional languages.
+Jeremy G. Siek and Walid Taha.
-In
-Seventh Workshop on Scheme and Functional Programming, University of Chicago Technical Report TR-2006-06
-, pages 81–92, September 2006.
+In Seventh Workshop on Scheme and Functional Programming, University of Chicago Technical Report TR-2006-06, pages 81–92, September 2006.

+##### Interlanguage migration: from scripts to programs.
-##### Sam Tobin-Hochstadt and Matthias Felleisen.
-Interlanguage migration: from
+Sam Tobin-Hochstadt and Matthias Felleisen.
-scripts to programs.
-In
-OOPSLA ’06: Companion to the 21st annual ACM
-SIGPLAN Conference on Object Oriented Programming, Systems, Languages, and Applications
+In OOPSLA ’06: Companion to the 21st annual ACM SIGPLAN Conference on Object Oriented Programming, Systems, Languages, and Applications, pages 964–974.
-, pages 964–974.
 ACM Press, 2006.

+##### The design and implementation of Typed Scheme.
-##### Sam Tobin-Hochstadt and Matthias Felleisen.
-The design and implementa-
+Sam Tobin-Hochstadt and Matthias Felleisen.
-tion of Typed Scheme.
-In
-POPL ’08: Proceedings of the 35th ACM SIGPLAN-
-SIGACT Symposium on Principles of Programming Languages , pages 395–
-406. ACM Press, 2008
+In POPL ’08: Proceedings of the 35th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 395–406.
+ACM Press, 2008

+##### Cycles without pollution: a gradual typing poem.
-##### Sam Tobin-Hochstadt and Robert Bruce Findler.
-Cycles without pollution: a
+Sam Tobin-Hochstadt and Robert Bruce Findler.
-gradual typing poem.
-In
-Wrigstad et al.
+In Wrigstad et al. [2009], pages 47–57

-[
-2009
-], pages 47–57
+##### Well-typed programs can’t be blamed

-##### Philip Wadler and Robert Bruce Findler.
-Well-typed programs can’t be
+Philip Wadler and Robert Bruce Findler
-blamed.
-In
-ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming
-, volume 5502 of
-Lecture Notes in Computer Science
+In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 1–16.
-, pages
-1–16.
 Springer-Verlag, 2009.

-##### ??
+##### Operational semantics for multi-language programs
+Jacob Matthews and Robert Bruce Findler
-Matthews & Findler, POPL 2007
+POPL 2007

+##### Operational semantics for multi-language programs
-##### Jacob Matthews and Robert Bruce Findler.
-Operational semantics for multi-
+Jacob Matthews and Robert Bruce Findler
-language programs.
-ACM Transactions on Programming Languages and
+ACM Transactions on Programming Languages and Systems, 31(3):1–44, 2009.
-Systems
-, 31(3):1–44, 2009.

 ##### Space-efficient gradual typing.
 David Herman, Aaron Tomb, and Cormac Flanagan.